 * Not a squeak from Marryatt nor Parker when Brownlee announced CERA's formation in March 2011, nor later CCDU's formation to be controlled by former Timaru town clerk Isaacs, demolisher of Christchurch CBD.
 In fact, Brownlee formed an apartheid Christchurch state with 2 town clerks - Isaacs, favoured boss of CCDU's core CBD; Marryatt, maligned boss of the leftovers, separated by a NZDF cordon.

 * From April 2012, CCDU came up with a Blueprint CBD within 100 days.
 Never mind Council's Share an Idea scheme, already completed with input from 1 000s of Cantabrians.
-CERA's idea of rebuilding Christchurch was wasting money, a la apartheid, duplicating & separating civic structures.
-I wondered where all the boastful 1981 Springbok Rugby Tour protestors were, while apartheid maligned post quake Christchurch?
+CERA's idea of rebuilding Christchurch was wasting money, apartheid duplicating & separating civic structures.
+Where were all the boastful 1981 Springbok Rugby Tour protestors, while apartheid maligned post quake Christchurch?

 * Although ratepayers & councillors were his employers, Marryatt's idea of communications was taking his employer Council to court, for B team councillors protesting at the February 2012 protest about Marryat's salary increase, approved by A team councillors.
 Marryatt ensured gagging orders against B team councillors who'd protested with ratepayers about Marryatt's salary increase.
 The Press pics of Marryatt's bloodshot eyes, droopy, lower lip & double chin greed said it all.

-* While that travesty happened, red zoners & TC3 green zoners suffered misery with NZ govt's / CERA's land grab zonings.
-NZ govt laughed all the way to the bank at Council ineptitude.
+* While that travesty happened, red zoners & TC3 green zoners suffered misery with NZ National govt's / CERA's land grab zonings.
+NZ National govt laughed all the way to the bank at Council's ineptitude.

 * There was the incident in 2012 when Marryatt squeaked at a public protestor, Lynch, in the Council bldg & Parker formally banned Lynch from observing public meetings.
 (Lynch's banning was later rescinded).
 That was the sorry state of affairs between Marryatt / Parker & ratepayers who paid their exorbitant salaries.

-* Parker had crackpot, money-wasting ideas, like covering ruined Christchurch Cathedral in a glass box for tourists to gawk at, or constructing a light rail for University of Canterbury students to travel between varsity & the CBD.
+* Parker had crackpot, money-wasting ideas, like covering ruined Christchurch Cathedral in a glass box for tourist gawkers, or constructing a light rail for University of Canterbury students to travel between varsity & the CBD.

-* Marryatt & Parker wouldn't communicate essential information to the public & were hoist with their own petard, losing accreditation for the Council function of bldg consents processing.
+* Marryatt & Parker wouldn't communicate essential info to the public & lost accreditation for Council consents processing.
 That caused another Crown Manager to be expensively employed to sort out the consents mess.
-It also gave Brownlee an excuse to gloat & blame Council for rebuild delays.
+Brownlee gloated & blamed Council for rebuild delays.

 * Citizens were piggy in the middle regarding pot hole repairs.
-Although Marryatt's Council had given no directives to citizens regarding post quake pot hole repairs, SCIRT messages a year ago said it all about govt buck passing & the huge disconnect between CERA / SCIRT & Council.
+Although Marryatt's Council had given no directives to citizens regarding post quake' pot hole repairs, SCIRT messages a year ago said it all about NZ National govt buck passing & the huge disconnect between CERA / SCIRT & Council.
 Citizens were left guessing who was responsible for pot hole repairs - Council or SCIRT?

 SCIRT media message 15.10.12: